BAK2K3/hard-drivers/README.md

 **Price Table**

 A price table is available on multiple pages of the site.
 It provides the user with a full breakdown of the different tiers of service packages they can opt into when requesting a quote for their computer.
-The cost and benefits of these packages is explicitly clear, and a full screenreader-only description is available which explains which benefits are included in which package, and their associated costs.
+The cost and benefits of these packages is explicitly clear, and a full screen reader-only description is available which explains which benefits are included in which package, and their associated costs.
 Each tier benefit contains a tooltip to provide additional information on the service included.
 On Modals, the tooltips are on the text of the benefits themselves, while on the Desktop "Enquire" page, small self-descriptive icons sit at the end of each benefit that provide this tooltip.

 **Enquiry Form**

 The enquiry form allows the user to provide a small amount of personal details, and information regarding their requirements, in order to engage with the company and to receive a specification in response.
-Each field is categorised and grouped into the relevant fieldset, with each individual field being clearly separated and labelled.
+Each field is categorised and grouped into the relevant field set, with each individual field being clearly separated and labelled.
 Out of 8 fields, 6 are required, and 2 are optional.
 The user must supply their name, email address, and phone number.
 They must then decide what type of computer they want, and their budget.
 In all viewports, the "Budget" field contains a tooltip which explicitly states the budget stated excludes the cost of the service package requested, and any potential optional peripherals to be quoted.
 The user can at this stage decide to opt in to be quoted for an optional peripheral to be paired with their computer.
 The user must then select a package tier, and then optionally provide more information regarding their requirements if they should wish to do so.
-Initially, a colour picker was implemented into the form, however this resulted in quite an arduous addition;  considering this aspect of the engagement is essentially just a request for an initial quote, this would have added nothing to the initial enquiry and added an additional unneccessary step towards requesting a quote, and was therefore removed.
+Initially, a colour picker was implemented into the form, however this resulted in quite an arduous addition; considering this aspect of the engagement is essentially just a request for an initial quote, this would have added nothing to the initial enquiry and added an additional unnecessary step towards requesting a quote, and was therefore removed.
 It was also found on mobile devices that the colour picker was limited, and therefore could have easily frustrated the user.

 **Modals**

 Modals are implemented into the site to provide an additional degree of interactivity.
-They are also present to layer content where neccessary, so as to not compress to information into a single location.
+They are also present to layer content where necessary, so as to not compress to information into a single location.
 The modals either contain the price table, or a thank you message once the user has completed and submitted the enquiry form.

 **Viewport Control**